This is an important and hard truth that most authors avoid:

-- She’s very pretty, which this photo both hides and accentuates.
-She hides it by dressing in a traditionally male outfit (button-down shirt and black pants), but she accentuates it by tailoring the outfit to make it feminine and leaving an extra button open.
+- She downplays her physical attractiveness with a masculine outfit and simple hair and makeup.
+She dresses in a traditionally male outfit (button-down shirt and black pants), but she accentuates it by tailoring the outfit to make it feminine and leaving an extra button open.

-- The photo is black and white, which signals functionality and classic sense.
+- The photo is black and white, which signals high design and artistic sensibilities.

-Just think about how this photo makes you feel.
-You’re attracted to her and drawn in by her warmth and smile, but not in a sexual way.
-You know she’s fashionable and has great aesthetics, and you can see her design style.
-But the picture is not of a self-indulgent fashion dilettante, so you take her seriously as an intelligent, professional CEO.
+If all this feels a little artsy to you, just think about how this photo makes you feel.
+You’re attracted to her and drawn in by her warmth and smile (but not in a sexual way).
+You know she’s fashionable and has great taste, and you can see her design style.
+But the photo still makes you take her seriously as an intelligent, professional CEO.

-Photos are much harder for serious female CEOs than they are for men (for many reasons), and Mona walked that line perfectly (disclosure: Mona is a client of Scribe Media).
+Professional photos can be much more challenging harder for serious female CEOs than for men (for many reasons), and Mona walked that line perfectly.

-In this case, the author has two different photos.
-The first is too dark, he is not smiling, and it is poorly cropped.
-In the second, it is well cropped, he has a good smile, and he is dressed in professional but casual clothes.
+Here is a perfect example of how easy it is to create an air of competence and trust with an author photo.
+In this case, the same author has two different photos.
+The left is too dark, there is no smile, and it is poorly cropped.
+The right is well cropped, he has a good smile, and he is dressed in professional but casual clothes.

-Like we said before, part of the “bad” versus “good” decision is about what signals you are trying to send to whom.
+Like I said before, part of the “bad” versus “good” decision is about what signals you are trying to send to whom.
 If Patrick were an essayist and social commentator, perhaps the first photo would work.
-That picture signals intellectualism, self-seriousness and pensive thought.

 But that’s not what his books are about, nor the audience he is trying to signal to.
 His books are about entrepreneurship, branding and start-ups.
 To speak to that audience, you are better off being optimistic, positive and warm—which the second picture signals.